Goth Halloween Party Ideas

 - Ice cubes

 - Combine the above listed ingredients in a large punch bowl.

-- Stir in the ice cubes
+- Stir in the ice cubes and some raspberries

 - Ladle into your goblets and enjoy!